aarshcode/Corona_data_scraper/README.md

 Source : https://www.mohfw.gov.in

-First you need to clpne this repository to your local machine.
+First you need to clone this repository to your local machine.
 To use this program you need to run command
 "pip install -r requirements.txt" inside this the Corona_data_scraper directory.